Stockholm’s iconic architecture, part 5: Educational and public spaces

 Inspired by Italian piazzas, the museum’s surroundings include 19th-century sculptures and offer a tranquil spot for visitors to relax.
 The building is designed in a Neo-Renaissance style, characterized by its symmetry, classical proportions, and ornate detailing.

-Outside the museum entrance stands a prominent art installation: a 12-meter-tall steel sculpture featuring silhouettes of two people breaking through a cage-like structure.
+A 12-meter steel sculpture stands outside the museum.
+It shows two figures breaking through a cage-like structure.
 This striking piece symbolizes a world without borders and was part of Ai Weiwei’s “Good Fences Make Good Neighbors” series.

 Address: Södra Blasieholmshamnen 2 (Google maps)